 Key questions to ask

-- Geographic diversity and global engagement: Will your classmates be primarily from the United States or from many different countries?
+- Geographic diversity and global engagement: Will your classmates be primarily from the US or from many countries?

 - College location: Do you want to study in a bustling, urban setting or a scenic, rural college town?
 Or perhaps something in between?